Home Equity Line of Credit:

 HELOCs are revolving accounts, which means that you can borrow, repay, and borrow money again.
 That’s unlike a loan, where you borrow a lump-sum amount upfront and then gradually make loan payments to pay it off.
 HELOCs usually only have a minimum monthly payment that is just the interest.

 The credit limit of a HELOC is based on your home equity.
 Since your home equity increases as you make mortgage payments, where your principal gets paid down, some HELOCs may even have a credit limit that automatically increases as your equity increases.
 This is known as a readvanceable mortgage and could be offered by some lenders when you have both a mortgage and a HELOC together.
+The total amount lent in HELOCs by the Big 5 banks at the end of 2023 was approximately $242 billion.

 What Makes a HELOC Flexible? 💡